fellahst/datatype-checker/README.md

 # datatype-checker
 Online Datatype checker
-This is the developer branch
+This is the developer branch.